taosdata/TDengine/docs/en/01-index.md

 1. The [Introduction](./intro) provides an overview of the features, capabilities and competitive advantages of TDengine Cloud.

-2. [Concepts](./concept) introduces the key concepts in TDengine like metric, tag, supter table, sub-table and more.
+2. The [Concepts](./concept) section introduces the key concepts in TDengine like metric, tag, supter table, sub-table and more.
 You can not skip this part if you are new to TDengine.

 3. In the [Data In](./data-in) section we show you a number of ways for you to get your data into TDengine.